learning-zone/javascript-basics/README.md

     <b><a href="#">↥ back to top</a></b>
 </div>

-## Q. How to change style of html element using javascript?
+## Q 12.14.
+How to change style of html element using javascript?

 Below is the syntax for manipulating the style property on an HTML element using JavaScript: